Orange-OpenSource/remote-key-server/docs/architecture.md

 RKS storage requirement is low as we store only text objects (certificates/private keys)

 When 100 secrets are loaded, making a consul database snapshots result in a 1MB file.
+This should be done regularly to backup consul state.

-Loading 100 secrets into the RKS and running ~55 req/s for 30 minutes yields the following memory usage:
+Loading 100 secrets into the RKS on a single machine with 1 instance of the RKS, Vault and Consul and running ~55 req/s for 30 minutes yields the following memory usage:

 ![memory usage](./memory_use.png)

+A cumulated memory use of ~750MB.

 # Example deployment architecture diagram

 Load balancing can be done via DNS or using a hardware/software load balancer.
+Requests can be directed to any RKS instance available.
+Vault instances will forward client request to the currently elected Vault leader.
+This is not shown here to avoid cluttering the diagram.

+The RKS exposes a /healthz endpoint which can be queried to determine if the instance is healthy.

 Deployment is represented here on 3 "machines", virtual or bare metal.
 A deployment on a container orchestrator such as Kubernetes will differ.

-Vault instances will forward client request to the currently elected Vault leader.
-This is not shown here to avoid cluttering the diagram.

 ![architecture diagram](architecture.svg)